What does ‘defund the police’ mean, and what would it look like in Philly?

 Still, some believe it’s a good start, and many residents say the department has improved relationships with the community.
 For other cities to follow Camden’s model, however, it often means fighting powerful police unions and pro-police legislators.

-On Tuesday, after days of protesting, Mayor Jim Kenney announced he’s scrapping a $19 million budget increase he proposed for the 2021 fiscal year, which drew strong criticism from both activists and Council members.
-A budget must be approved by June 30.
+In June, Mayor Jim Kenney announced he was scrapping a $19 million budget increase he proposed for the 2021 fiscal year, one that drew strong criticism from both activists and Council members.

 “The police want $760 million at the same time that the pandemic is causing major cuts for social services, our parks, rec centers, our libraries,” says Kris Henderson, executive director of the Amistad Law Project.